bricepepin/angular-firestype/README.md

 - `users` is a more complex one and needs to be described as a `ModelDescriptor`.

  `ModelDescriptor` has the following attributes :
-- `type` : class that will be instanciated for this collection (`User` for `users` collection).
+- `type` : class that will be instancied for this collection (`User` for `users` collection).
  The constructor needs to be idempotent to work properly.
 - `arguments` : array of arguments names to send to the constructor.
  If this attribute is defined, the constructor will be called with the values of the arguments names *in order*.
- For exemple, documents of the collection `users` will be instanciated this way : `new User(valueOfUsername, valueOfPicture)`.
+ For exemple, documents of the collection `users` will be instancied this way : `new User(valueOfUsername, valueOfPicture)`.
  If not defined, the constructor is called without arguments, like `new Message()`.
  AngularFirestype only handle object's attributes as constructor arguments.
 Other ones need to be optional.
 - `structure` : map of `ModelType`.
 This is the internal object description.
-AngularFirestype only needs to know about instanciated types and automatically handle basic types.
+AngularFirestype only needs to know about instancied types and automatically handle basic types.
  In the case of `users`, the `structure` attribute is saying that the class `User` has a custom type `Address` as attribute `address`.
 We could also have a complex custom type here and describe it like we did with the collection `users`, allowing nested custom types.
 - `elements` : `ModelType` defining the custom type for elements contained in a collection.
 A  `ModelDescriptor` can't have both `structure` and `elements` defined, as it represents either a custom object or a collection of custom objects.
 - `subcollections` : map of `ModelType`.
 Map of the collection subcollections and their corresponding custom types.